joshcanhelp/proper-shortcodes/readme.txt

 - "offset" set to a whole number will determine the number of posts to skip from the beginning (default = "0")
 - "category" set to a post category ID number or a category slug (default = none)

+**[p_post_archive]**

+Displays all published posts in the system organized by the month they were published

+**[p_sitemap]**

+Outputs a human-readable sitemap with links.
+Attributes:

+- Set a post type to "no" to not display that type.
+Core post types displayed are "post," "page," and "attachment"

 == Screenshots ==

 1. Pull quote in action